 The Creative Therapy Center provides reunification therapy services to children and their families.
-Reunification therapy is not an evaluation or a process that will result in any recommendations.
+REUNIFICATION THERAPY IS NOT AN EVALUATION OR A PROCESS THAT WILL RESULT IN ANY RECOMMENDATIONS.
 Reunification therapy is a process by which families can build healthy and connected relationships in the midst of difficult transitions, particularly in situations in which one parent has not had regular contact with the child(ren).
-The hope of reunification therapy is that it will result in the re-establishing of the parent/child relationship.
+The goal of reunification therapy is the re-establishing of the parent/child relationship.

-At The Creative Therapy Center we use a specific model of reunification therapy which we have found to be most effective with families that have prolonged conflicts and complicated clinical issues, which are common in families seeking reunification therapy.
-The Child-Centered Reunification Therapy model was developed by Nicole Baker.
+At The Creative Therapy Center we use a specific model of reunification therapy, called CCRT, which we have found to be most effective with families that have prolonged conflicts and complicated clinical issues, which are common in families seeking reunification therapy.
 Both parents are required to participate in the reunification process, as both affect the outcome of the process for the child(ren).

 Please contact Nicole at 763-274-0510 for more information.